Lectins - what you really need to know

 How can you deal with them?

 Boiling beans for at least 10 minutes inactivates the lectins, as does the canning process.
 Many people soak beans and other legumes overnight before boiling them.
 This helps to soften the beans and means they are easier to cook through.
-Cooking in a slow cooker without first boiling for 10 minutes will not destroy the lectins.
+Cooking in a slow cooker without first boiling for 10 minutes will NOT destroy the lectins.

 KidneybeansDepositphotos 99168932 s 2019